 - Internal investigation for the audit committees of a Canadian energy company and its United States subsidiary regarding whistleblower allegations and securities issues.

 Mr. Gaydos speaks frequently on topics such as "A Practical Guide to Option Backdating," "Criminal and Ethical Implications of Sarbanes-Oxley," "Internal Investigations," "Accountant Civil and Criminal Liability," "Grand Jury Representations," "Antitrust Compliance," "Health Care Fraud," "Cybercrime, "Ethics for Civil Litigators," "Ethical Principles for Corporate Counsel," "Legal Issues in High Level Legislative Branch and Executive Branch Investigations," "Ethical Issues in Internal Investigations," and "Ethical Issues in Organizational Representations."
 He has served as a panelist at the Annual Institute on Federal Program Fraud in Washington, D.C., lectured at the Advanced Health Care Course, and was a panelist on the ABA Antitrust Section Teleseminar "Internal Investigations for Multi-National Corporations: Strategies in Light of Global Attorney-Client Privilege Decisions."
 Mr. Gaydos is a contributing author to the ABA Litigation Section book "Internal Corporate Investigations," (3d ed.
 2007).
 He was selected as The Leading Antitrust Lawyer in Tarrant County by Fort Worth Magazine (Dec.
 2002), selected by Euromoney Legal Guide to appear in the 1997 Guide to the World's Leading Litigation Lawyers and is AV® Peer Review Rated Preeminent by Martindale-Hubbell® Law Directory.
-He was recognized as a Texas Super Lawyer in 2013.
+He was recognized as a Texas Super Lawyer in 2013, in the areas of Antitrust Litigation, White Collar Criminal Defense, and Corporate Governance and Complaince.

 Prior to joining Haynes and Boone, Mr. Gaydos served in the U.S. Army Corps of Engineers for two years, and spent 11 years in the U.S. Army Judge Advocate General's Corps where he prosecuted and defended military criminal cases.
 He later served as a professor at The Judge Advocate General's School in Charlottesville, Virginia, where he taught procurement fraud, pretrial investigations, advanced trial advocacy, sentencing and professional responsibility, as well as a variety of substantive criminal courses.
 He served as the advisor to The Judge Advocate General on ethics and professional disciplinary issues.
 Mr. Gaydos left active military duty in 1986 as a Major.